-- 1. Docker if you are familiar with that and if you are not going to change Weblate code, see Installing using Docker. - 2.
-Virtualenv, If you are not going to change Weblate code, but want to avoid Docker, see Installing in a virtualenv. - 3.
-Pip, see Installing Weblate with pip. - 4.
-Git, if you want to develop and/or change Weblate code, see Installing from sources. - 5.
-Quick Openshift, Installing on OpenShift 2.
+- 1. Choose Docker if you are familiar with that and if you are not going to change Weblate code, see Installing using Docker. - 2.
+If you are not going to change Weblate code, but want to avoid Docker install in virtual env, see Installing in a virtualenv. - 3.
+If you want to develop and/or change Weblate code, grab Weblate from Git, see Installing from sources.

-4.14.2 Installing in a virtualenv
+5.14.2 Installing in a virtualenv